usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 Finally, the Department made a change to the exception for third-party posted content from the NPRM to make the exception more technology neutral.
-The NPRM provided that the exception applies only to “web content” posted by a third party.
-137 The Department received a comment suggesting that third-party posted content be covered by the exception regardless of whether the content is posted on web content or mobile apps, and several commenters indicated that subpart H of this part should apply the
+The NPRM provided that the exception applies only to “web content” posted by a third party. {% fn 137 %} The Department received a comment suggesting that third-party posted content be covered by the exception regardless of whether the content is posted on web content or mobile apps, and several commenters indicated that subpart H of this part should apply the